 Most days, I have an exact mental map of the Schengen Zone in my mind and the Schengen Zone calculator open on my browser.
 And once Covid is under control, I’ll have to do the same for Southeast Asia as well.
 I’m very lucky to have a US passport, which lets me travel visa-free to most places as long as I’m “on holiday” because working as a digital nomad abroad is a bit of a legal grey area.
 But it’s a constant pressure to count your days and plan your next stop.

 Want to stay longer in a country with one of those new digital nomad visas?
 Still not without its headaches.
-I’m in the process of applying for temporary residency in Croatia and… whew.
+Last year I was applying for temporary residency in Croatia and… whew.
 That gave me a lot of agita.
 My application for the Greek digital nomad visa was also quite a struggle – countries have a lot of work to do to make these applications easier and more appealing.